KapitanKaszanka/netscriptbackup/README.md

 - better logging,
 - restconf module,
 - telemetry.

+> [!WARNING]
+> The application and advice on how to use it should be tested first before implementing them into production.
+I take no responsibility for any damage resulting from the use of the content contained in the publication.

 ##### *Super sneaky information*
 ##### *Theoretically, the script will support any vendor with very little work.
 How and can be used to get telemetry from devices.*